ComputationalAgronomy/demultiplex/README.md

 `save_dir`: The directory to save demultiplexed .FASTQ.GZ file.

 `allow_mismatch`: allow mismatch for barcode matching.
 Default is `0`.

+`threads`: Number of CPU cores to be used for processing.
+If not specify, will use all.
+Default is `None`.

 `read_direction`: `forward` or `reverse`.
 Default is `"forward"`